antoinevanandruel-bioingenieur/antoinevanandruel-bioingenieur/README.md

 ## 📈 My Philosophy
 "Data without compliance is a regulatory risk.
 Data without pedagogy is a wasted asset."
-I leverage my  passion for mathematics and pharmaceutical excellence to build robust, validated data tools that empower MSAT teams to optimize process performance safely.
+I leverage my  passion for mathematics and pharmaceutical excellence to build robust, validated data tools that empower pharmaceutical teams to optimize process performance safely.